-Finding the best nontoxic, organic crib mattress for your baby seems to get more challenging, especially as we learn more about how harmful traditional mattresses can be.
+Finding the best nontoxic and organic crib mattress for your baby is challenging, especially as we learn more about how harmful traditional mattresses can be.

-There’s much to learn about organic versus non-organic, and latex fibers versus rubber or cotton.
-And don’t get us started about finding which companies are GOTS certified through the entire process.
+It goes beyond choosing organic versus non-organic or latex fibers versus rubber or cotton.
+And don’t get me started about finding out which companies are GOTS certified through the entire process.

-As much time as we take picking out the perfect crib and adorable sheets, a safe, organic crib mattress is often an afterthought determined by cost rather than quality.
+As much time as parents take designing an adorable nursery, an organic crib mattress is often an afterthought determined by cost rather than quality.

-That being said, there is some unnerving data around the effects of chemicals made in traditional baby mattress production.
+That said, there is unnerving data around the effects of chemicals made in traditional baby mattress production.

 “Our research shows mattresses can be a significant source of chemical contaminants in the nursery and bedroom,” says Dr. Brandon E. Boor, an assistant professor of civil engineering at Purdue (source).